Skip to main content

 First lets take a look at how to manually build the MCUboot and the subsequent application.
 Each west flash in the code is using its own flash partition and it is not overwritten by each other.

-Building MCUboot separately at its location:
+Building and flashing the MCUboot separately at its location:

 cd zephyrproject/bootloader/mcuboot